 The maps provide illustrations of the concepts discussed in the plan.
-The Land over time.
+The Land Development Concept Map may be amended over time.
 Schedule A provides detailed procedures for intermunicipal planning referrals and notifications, while all other maps are provided for information.